FROM_JSON

 Description

-).
-During the parsing process, JSON fields not described in the schema will be ignored, and fields defined in the schema that do not match the JSON fields will have their values set to NULL
+The FROM_JSON function is used to parse a JSON formatted string (json_string) and extract the corresponding data based on the provided schema definition (schema).
+During the parsing process, JSON fields not described in the schema will be ignored, and fields defined in the schema that do not match the JSON fields will have their values set to NULL.
+If json_string is not in a valid JSON format, the function will return NULL.

 The syntax for schema definition is the same as when creating a table, supporting the following types: